High court wades into clash over Trump-era immigration rule

 WASHINGTON (AP) — The Supreme Court waded into a political clash Wednesday between the Biden administration and Republican-led states seeking to defend a signature Trump-era immigration rule that the new administration has abandoned.

 Conservative and liberal Supreme Court justices acknowledged during arguments at the high court that when a new administration comes in, it can change policy.
-That's what the Biden administration did with the so-called public charge rule, which says green card applicants can’t be burdens to the country.
+That's what the Biden administration did with the Trump-era “public charge” rule that denied green cards to immigrants who use food stamps or other public benefits.

 The question for the court is not the legality of the now defunct Trump-era rule, just whether a group of states led by Arizona should be able to pick up the legal fight over it.